SNAP Violation Charge Letters

 What Not to Do:

 - Do not acknowledge that anything wrong has happened at your store.
 There are a myriad of legitimate reasons why their data would indicate that there’s something wrong at your store when there are no violations present.
 Until you have the opportunity to consult with a SNAP violation attorney, or look through your own records, you can’t tell if the charges are accurate.
 The worst thing you can do is acknowledge an inaccurate SNAP Violation charge letter.
 Instead, read through our website to learn more about the different violation categories.

 - Don’t accuse your employees of wrongdoing.
 This is not an area of law where telling the officer that it was someone else’s fault will work.
-The SNAP regulations are clear that even if your parking lot attendant commits trafficking, you the owner are still responsible.
+The SNAP regulations are clear that even if your parking lot attendant commits trafficking, you (the owner) are still responsible.
 Additionally, there’s a decent chance that none of your employees have violated the rules.
 But explanations that you were not present in the store usually are used against you.

 - Seek help in creating your response.
 Most responses that are done by the charged store are viewed skeptically by the USDA.
 In one case analysis I read, the analyst stated “of course the store would deny the charges in order to keep their EBT business.”
-There is a belief that your response contains doctored the information, or is hiding something.
-Hiring a professional (with experience in SNAP charging letters) can give you insight to avoid the pitfalls.
-If you value your EBT business, it’s worth more to pay to have the cases professionally defended, than run the risk of losing the case because of easy mistakes.
+There is a belief that your response contains doctored the information or is hiding something.
+Hiring a SNAP Violation professional can give you insight to avoid the pitfalls.
+If you value your EBT business, it’s worth more to pay to have the cases professionally defended.
+Otherwise, you run the risk of losing the case because of easy mistakes.

 We Can Help You Respond

 Our firm has been representing retail store owners since 2013 in cases involving SNAP violations.
 We have more experience than any other SNAP firm or attorney in the country, and offer affordable fees.
-If you have any questions, or would like a free consultation to go over your case, we are available to speak to you whenever it may be convenient for you.
+If you have any questions, or would like a free consultation, we are available to speak to you whenever it may be convenient for you.
 The fastest way (7 days a week) to contact us is through our online intake form.
-You may also call us Monday through Friday at (813) 228-0658.
+You may also call us Monday through Friday at 1(833) SNAP-LAW.